mhogrefe/malachite/docs/_posts/2022-07-03-exhaustive.md

   <img width="650" src="/assets/exhaustive-part-2/interleave-pairs-graph.svg" alt="The inverses of the bit interleaving pairing function">
 </p>

-Like the inverses of the Cantor pairing function, these functions are balanced in the sense that both have growth rate $$O(\sqrt n)$$, although here the first element lags noticeably behind the second.
+Like the inverses of the Cantor pairing function, these functions are balanced in the sense that both are $$O(\sqrt n)$$, although here the first element lags noticeably behind the second.
 And here's a table showing them evaluated at large indices:

 <p align="center">
   <img height="150" src="/assets/exhaustive-part-2/interleave-large.svg" alt="Bit un-interleaving of powers of 3">